qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 - Move a QEP from `Draft` to `Final Draft` (normally with support from community) [1]
 - Move a QEP from `Final Draft` to `Draft` if not enough information is provided [1]

-[1] The communith and PSC can also call on the manager to promote/demote a QEP
+[1] The community and PSC can also call on the manager to promote/demote a QEP

 Miscellaneous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~